 This is probably explained by the lack of qualified teachers in the language, which means that there are fewer teachers around.

 Courses that are more specific also tend to be more expensive than average.
-This means that if you want to do a proficiency test, such as one of the CAPLE (Centre for Evaluation of Portuguese as a Foreign Language) exams, or if you want to learn Portuguese for a specific use, such as business Portuguese, then the classes are likely to cost you more.
+This means that if you want to do a proficiency test, such as one of the CAPLE (Centre for Evaluation of Portuguese as a Foreign Language) exams, or if you want to learn Portuguese for a specific use, such as business Portuguese, then the Portuguese lessons Sydney are likely to cost you more.

 The most frequently requested languages, such as French, German, Italian, Russian, Spanish, or Chinese, have lower hourly rates that are more or less similar.